|

 The Division pushed into Germany, crossing the Rhine River.
 On Dec.
 16, 24 enemy divisions, 10 of which were armored, launched a massive counterattack in the Ardennes sector, resulting in what became known as the Battle of the Bulge.

 The Big Red One held the critical shoulder of the "Bulge" at Bullingen, destroying hundreds of German tanks in the process.
 On Jan.
 15, 1945, the First Infantry attacked and penetrated the Siegfried line for the second time and occupied the Remagen bridgehead.
 On Easter Sunday, April 1, 1945, the Division marched 150 miles to the east of Siegen and on April 8, the Division crossed the Weser River.
-The 1st Infantry Division was fighting in Czechoslovakia when World War II Europe ended in May.
+The Big Red One was fighting in Czechoslovakia when WW2 in Europe ended in May.

 "The Fighting First"